- Pierce Brosnan

 GoldenEye location: The ‘St Petersburg’ council chamber: Draper’s Hall, Throgmorton Street, London EC2

-The ‘St Petersburg’ council chamber, where General Ourumov learns that Natalya (Izabella Scorupco) has survived the GoldenEye detonation, is the grandiose architecture of Draper’s Hall, Throgmorton Street, EC2 in the City of London (which also became ‘Russia’ for the Val Kilmer version of The Saint).
+The ‘St Petersburg’ council chamber, where General Ourumov learns that Natalya has survived the GoldenEye detonation, uses the grandiose architecture of the Livery Hall of the Drapers’ Company, Throgmorton Street, EC2 in the City of London (which also became ‘Russia’ for the Val Kilmer version of The Saint).

 The railway scenes were filmed on the Nene Valley Railway, Peterborough.